Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Benchmark Experiments

 \subsubsection{Results on MI}

-To evaluate the effectiveness of knowledge-based generation approaches, we compared eight representative strategies under a cross-subject setting on five MI datasets.
-Specifically, five popular decoding models were used as backbones: the commonly used SCNN, DCNN, EEGNet, IFNet, and the CNN-Transformer hybrid model DBConformer, according to \cite{wang2025mvcnet}.
-Results are presented in Table~\ref{tab:mi_results}.
-Observe that: \begin{itemize} \item Overall, most generation strategies improved the None baseline, though their effectiveness varied across datasets and backbones.
-Among them, DWTaug achieved the best average performance for four out of five backbones and yielded the highest overall average accuracy, improving the average accuracy of SCNN from 72.41\% to 76.30\% and DCNN from 73.54\% to 77.21\%.
-This indicates that multi-resolution signal decomposition and recombination in the wavelet domain can effectively enrich discriminative patterns in MI signals. \item Regarding backbone networks, DBConformer consistently achieved the highest accuracies across datasets, reaching the best overall average performance (79.50\%).
-Compared with CNN-based models, the Transformer-based architecture better captures long-range temporal dependencies in EEG signals, leading to more robust decoding performance.
-The improvements brought by data generation were also more stable on stronger backbones such as IFNet and DBConformer. \end{itemize}
+To evaluate the effectiveness of signal-transformation-based generation approaches, we compared eight representative strategies under a cross-subject setting on five MI datasets.
+Five widely used decoding models were adopted as backbones, including SCNN, DCNN, EEGNet, IFNet, and the CNN-Transformer hybrid model DBConformer, following \cite{wang2025mvcnet}.
+The results are summarized in Table~\ref{tab:mi_results}.
+Observe that: \begin{itemize} \item Overall, most signal-transformation-based generation strategies improved the None baseline, but their gains were clearly different.
+DWTaug achieved the best average performance for four out of five backbones and yielded the highest overall accuracy.
+For example, it improved SCNN from 72.41\% to 76.30\% and DCNN from 73.54\% to 77.21\%.
+This suggested that MI decoding benefits from transformations that preserve task-related signal structures while increasing data diversity.
+In contrast, some perturbations were less reliable: FSurr substantially degraded SCNN and DCNN, and HS caused a large drop with DCNN.
+These failure cases indicated that disrupting Fourier phase or spatial organization may damage discriminative MI patterns, rather than simply increasing the variability. \item The effectiveness of augmentation also depended on the decoding backbone.
+DBConformer achieved the highest overall performance, reaching 79.50\% with DWTaug, while IFNet also showed relatively stable gains across several transformations.
+Compared with shallow CNN backbones, stronger temporal modeling architectures are less sensitive to harmful perturbations and can better exploit informative synthetic samples.
+This suggested that the observed improvements may not solely reflect the realism of generated signals, but also the interaction between the induced invariances and the feature extraction capacity of downstream decoders. \end{itemize}